 You’re wandering in the fancy and lit streets of Tokyo and you happen to find an eccentric building with a private entrance and a sign that say “stay” (宿泊, shukuhaku) and “rest” (休憩, kyukei).

-The name of these “stays” is written in an extremely quirky way with neon lights and have offbeat names like Hotel Fooo, Hotel Oz or Casablanca.
-You must have understood by now that there is something different about it.
+The name of these “stays” is written in an extremely quirky way with neon lights and have offbeat names like Hotel Casabianca.
+Take a and understand that these are not ordinary hotels in Japan.

 Japan Love Hotels